%1$s

 Can a person recover from sepsis?

-Recovery from sepsis depends upon a variety of factors.
-A primary factor is a rapid diagnosis and immediate initiation of the treatment.
-If the patient’s vital organs are damaged due to unmanaged sepsis, the recovery becomes difficult and the patient may suffer from lifelong disabilities.
+Recovery from sepsis depends on a variety of factors.
+A primary factor is a rapid diagnosis and the immediate initiation of treatment.
+If the patient’s vital organs are damaged due to unmanaged sepsis, the recovery becomes difficult, and the patient may suffer from lifelong disabilities.
 Sometimes aggressive treatment is required to make sure that there is a complete recovery.
-Recovery also depends upon the response of the patient towards treatment.
+Recovery also depends on the patient’s response to treatment.
 Generally, in mild and moderate sepsis, there is a complete recovery.

 How can sepsis be prevented?

-Sepsis is caused due to infection which is caused by bacteria, virus or fungus.
-Most of the times, the infection is caused by bacteria.
-Sepsis can be prevented by the elimination of risk factors like adhering to vaccination schedule, maintaining good hygiene and early diagnosis and treatment of primary infection, especially in high risk persons.
-Early treatment of infection is essential in order to prevent it from spreading in blood.
-Sepsis can be prevented in children by providing them with vaccinations for chicken pox, influenza, and hepatitis.
+Sepsis is caused by an infection that is caused by bacteria, viruses, or fungi.
+Most of the time, the infection is caused by bacteria.
+Sepsis can be prevented by eliminating risk factors like adhering to vaccination schedules, maintaining good hygiene, and early diagnosis and treatment of primary infections, especially in high-risk individuals.
+Early treatment of an infection is essential in order to prevent it from spreading in the blood.
+Sepsis can be prevented in children by providing them with vaccinations for chickenpox, influenza, and hepatitis.
 Good hygiene includes taking good care of one’s health as well as activities like frequent hand washing.
-Further, any illness should be immediately attended and advice from a medical professional should be taken.
-Immunocompromised individuals and elderly should be provided with quality care and a healthy diet.
+Further, any illness should be immediately attended to, and advice from a medical professional should be taken.
+Immunocompromised individuals and the elderly should be provided with quality care and a healthy diet.

 Consult Our Experts Now